 As of 9/30/17.
 Market Cap percentages may not equal 100% due to rounding.

 CAPITAL MARKET OVERVIEW

-The Russell 3000 Index, a broad market performance benchmark, produced a total return of 4.57% during the quarter.
-Growth stocks outperformed value stocks, as the Russell 3000 Growth Index advanced 5.93% compared to a gain of 3.27% for the Russell 3000 Value Index.
-Shares of smaller-capitalized companies generally outperformed larger companies during the quarter.
-The Russell Microcap Index and the smaller-cap Russell 2000 Index climbed 6.65% and 5.67% respectively during the period, while the Russell Midcap Index advanced by 3.47%, and the larger-cap Russell 1000 Index increased by 4.48%.
-Technology and energy were the best performing sectors, while consumer staples and consumer discretionary sectors lagged.
+The Russell 3000 Index produced a total return of 6.34% in the fourth quarter.
+Growth continued to outperform value, as the Russell 3000 Growth Index advanced 7.61% and outperformed the Russell 3000 Value Index return of 5.08%.
+Large companies generally outperformed smaller companies during the quarter.
+The Russell 1000 Index returned 6.59%, the Russell Midcap Index returned 6.07%, the Russell 2000 Index returned 3.34%, and the Russell Microcap Index returned 1.80%.
+Consumer discretionary and technology were the best performing sectors while utilities, health care, and consumer staples underperformed in the quarter.